-Changes to clearances starting September 2019
+Simplified clearances starting September 2019

-What is changing about clearances certificates?
+What is changing about clearance certificates?

-Instead of creating specific clearances for each business that a contractor does business with, a clearance will automatically be created for each business that is up to date with us on their premium reporting and payments.
+As of September 15, 2019, instead of creating specific clearances for each business that a contractor does business with, a clearance will automatically be created for each business that is up to date with us on their premium reporting and payments.